 Besides walking through the enchanting alleyways of the Old City and admiring the decorations, here are some top things you can do while in Jerusalem:

 - Meet Jerusalem’s Santa – In one of the hidden alleyways of the Christian Quarter in the Old City of Jerusalem lies the house of Jerusalem’s Santa Claus.
 If you’re coming with kids or want a pic of yourselves with Santa of the Holy Land, you might want to visit his house.
 For more info, check out the official page of Jerusalem Santa on Facebook.

 - Attend YMCA’s Christmas Market – This traditional Christmas Market takes place each year in heated tents in front of the YMCA Hotel and in the YMCA historical basketball court.
-Walk through the different stands to find hundreds of Christmas products and handmade arts and crafts, as well as some snacks.
+You can walk through the different stands to find hundreds of Christmas products and handmade arts and crafts, as well as some snacks.
 There are also wonderful bell concerts throughout the day.
-The market takes place between 6-8 December from 11AM to 10PM.
+In 2021 – The dates aren’t set yet.
+Let’s see if it happens.

 Watch this video by i24NEWS English to get a glimpse of the YMCA Christmas Market:

 - Join the Christmas carols in the Christ Church – Opposite the entrance to Tower of David Museum stands the Christ Church, the first protestant church built in the Middle East.
-Every Christmas eve, on 24 December, the hold Christmas carols between 5 PM to 10 PM.
+Every Christmas eve, on 24 December, they hold Christmas carols from 5 PM to 10 PM.
 For 2021 – They haven’t announced it yet.
 Let’s see if it happens.

 If you would like to take part in a ritual ceremony in Jerusalem, check out the Catholic Christmas events in Jerusalem through the CIC website.